The Best of Route 6614 nightsFrom £1835 per person

 Day 11 - Albuquerque to Flagstaff, AZ, approx. 320 miles.

-Head to Flagstaff, where are many of the old bricks buildings in the downtown area are original to Route 66.
-Be sure to visit the Museum Club a historic roadhouse that still welcomes visitors to quench their thirst after a long day on the road.
-Stay an extra night here if you want to take a day trip to the Grand Canyon.
+In Flagstaff many of the old brick buildings in the downtown area are original to Route 66.
+Take a walking tour and discover more about these landmarks and finish in the Museum Club a historic roadhouse that still welcomes visitors to quench their thirst after a long day on the road.

 Day 12 - Flagstaff to Barstow, CA, approx. 350 miles.

-Route 66 continue from Flagstaff west into California through the high Arizona desert from Seligman to Kingman.
-Then drive on Barstow, where the Main Street is a section of Route 66.
+There are a few sections of Route 66 that you can take from Flagstaff, including as you head west into California through the high Arizona desert from Seligman to Kingman.
+Then continue on to Barstow, where the Main Street is a section of Route 66.

 Day 13 - Barstow to Santa Monica, CA, approx. 130 miles.

-The last stretch of your 'Main Street of America' journey will take you to the California coast and Santa Monica, where Route 66 reaches the Pacific Ocean.
+Continue on the last stretch of your ‘Main Street of America’ journey to the California coast and Santa Monica, where Route 66 reaches the Pacific Ocean.
 Today Santa Monica is a haven for beach lovers with a boardwalk, pier, amusements, street performers, side walk cafes and bars and a true California atmosphere.
-Stay at the beach in Santa Monica for two nights.

 Day 15

-Head for the airport for your flight back to the UK.
+Head for the airport and drop-off your car in time to check-in for your flight back to the UK.